 And some of it was filmed in upstate New York, too.
 Various place names they filmed in are used in the movie's graphics.

 Call Back: While talking with the waitress in the diner at the beginning, Ned mentions that welding always requires precision.
 At the press conference at the end, when talking about driving Will to the front of 777, he says it required precision, so he felt like he was right at home.

-Frank realizes that Will has accidentally cut off an extra rail car for their train.
-When they get the train onto a siding before the oncoming 777 collides with them, they get all of the cars to safety...except for the last one, which 777 obliterates.
+Frank realizes that Will has accidentally cut in some extra rail cars (at least five, according to Frank) for their train.
+Later he insists that because of that, they're too long for a RIP track, which control verifies.
+When they eventually get the train onto a siding before the oncoming 777 collides with them, they get all of the cars to safety...except for the last one, which 777 obliterates.

 Chekhov's Gunman: Connie's head welder, Ned, ends up chasing the train with a police escort for the entire movie and doesn't come into play until the very end after you'd pretty much forgotten about him.

 Cool Train: The film turns a freight train into a angry behemoth.

 Crazy Enough to Work: The plan to use dynamic braking to stop the train by coupling to it from behind only 'sounds' mad.
 But the movie explains the physics behind it perfectly, so it makes total sense to anyone with even a passing familiarity with physics.